World

 // Get the ERC-20 token address

-ResourceId namespaceResource = WorldResourceIdLib.encodeNamespace(bytes14("MyToken"));
+ResourceId namespaceResource = WorldResourceIdLib.encodeNamespace(bytes14("erc20Namespace"));

-ResourceId erc20RegistryResource = WorldResourceIdLib.encode(RESOURCE_TABLE, "erc20-puppet", "ERC20Registry");
+ResourceId erc20RegistryResource = WorldResourceIdLib.encode(RESOURCE_TABLE, "erc20-module", "ERC20_REGISTRY");

 address tokenAddress = ERC20Registry.getTokenAddress(erc20RegistryResource, namespaceResource);